Mordovski

 Park History

-Mordovski Nature Reserve was established in 1936 to protect representative southern taiga in the central Russian plain and to conduct experimental wildlife management.
-The European bison reintroduction program, begun in 1957, was one of the earliest in the Soviet Union and demonstrated the feasibility of restoring this species to forest habitats.
-The reserve has served as an important research center for forest ecology and wildlife management for nearly 90 years.
+Mordovski Nature Reserve was established in 1935 to protect representative southern taiga in the central Russian plain and to conduct experimental wildlife management.
+[1] The reserve is officially named after Pyotr Smidovich, who was instrumental in establishing Russia's zapovednik system.
+A European bison reintroduction programme was undertaken during the Soviet era, one of the earliest in the Soviet Union, demonstrating the feasibility of restoring this species to forest habitats.
+The reserve has served as an important research centre for forest ecology and wildlife management for nearly 90 years.

 Major Trails And Attractions